dmidlo/histdata.com-tools/docs/data-quality/report-compatibility.md

 payload shape, severity/status vocabulary, target summaries, rule-result layout, finding context, and quality-report artifact metadata.

+## Path Publication Safety

+Quality report JSON is publish-safe by default.
+Path-like fields are serialized as relative project/report paths so generated reports can be reviewed or shared without exposing local home directories, temporary directories, or sidecar workspace roots.
+Callers that need exact local paths for debugging can opt into raw payloads through the reporting API.

 ## Compatibility Contract

 Compatible v1 changes: